How Developing Self-Awareness Will Make You A Fabulous Leader

 By Mark C. Crowley

 Mark C. Crowley is the author of “Lead from the Heart,” a book inspired from his 25 years of senior leadership in national financial institutions.
 Crowley believes understanding and engaging one’s own leadership strengths and weaknesses can be transformative and ultimately very rewarding.
-On Friday, June 14th, the CTU Distinguished Lecturer Series welcomes Mark C. Crowley to discuss the future of workplace leadership.
-Click here to register for the event.
+On Friday, June 14th, 2013, the CTU Distinguished Lecturer Series welcomed Mark C. Crowley as he discussed the future of workplace leadership.

 “The shoe that fits one person pinches another; there is no recipe for living that suits all cases.” ~Carl Jung